ldmitch/ldmitch.dev/content/posts/cloudflare-with-vultr/index.md

   ![identity-providers](identity-providers.webp)

-  - The above settings setup your authentication page so that you will be prompted to enter an email address, and if that email is on the allowlist, it will be sent a one-time code that you can paste into your browser and authenticate yourself.
+  - The above settings set up your authentication page so that you will be prompted to enter an email address, and if that email is on the allowlist, it will be sent a one-time code that you can paste into your browser and authenticate yourself.